jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 Following is a description of the major components of CAPS.

-The CAPS web application allows for editing and managing Collection Profiles and Achievements (information about collections on the web).
+The CAPS Web application allows for editing and managing Collection Profiles and Achievements (information about collections on the Web).
-Collection managers and DPLA volunteers can create and update Profiles and Achievement data through web forms.
+Collection managers and DPLA volunteers can create and update Profiles and Achievement data through Web forms.
 A researcher looking for collections (on a particular topic, in a geographic region, or other relevant facet) could also discover collections and see all information about the collections.

-The web application can request pages or other resources for a collection on the web using the stored URL.
+The Web application can request pages or other resources for a collection on the Web using the stored URL.
 For instance when a Collection Profile is first created the URL is validated for being well-formed and then the page is requested to check that it returns a 200 OK status code.
 Other Achievement validations could also request